davideger/blog/microbenchmarks/heartbreak.md

 We'll have two goals for our summarization benchmark:

 a.
-Select a few diverse reviews to show on the first page.
+Select a few diverse reviews to show on the first page (which will be the basis of our "microbenchmark" comparing pandas to polars)

 b.
 Calculate this restaurant's rank vs all other restaurants for each rating aspect: "atmosphere", "food", "speed", "location", and "friendliness."

-Since we want to show what's both good and bad about the restaurant, we'll choose a few reviews from each star rating bucket to show.
+Since we want to show what's both good and bad about the restaurant, we choose a few reviews from each star rating bucket to show.
 In pandas, we use the following code to choose which reviews to show:

 ```py
 def pd_get_representative_reviews(df, depth=2):